How To Quickly Monitor Multiple Hosts In Linux

 Please be mindful that this method has one serious loophole.
-Since information about every computer is broadcasted over the net, everyone in the subnet could potentially get this information.
+Since information about every computer is broadcasted over the net, anyone in the subnet can get this information.
 It is okay normally but on the other side this can be a unwanted side-effect when information about the network is distributed to non-authorized users.
 So, It is strongly recommended to use it in a trusted and protected local area network.

 For more details, refer man pages.

 And, that’s all for now.
 More good stuffs to come.
 Stay tuned!

 Thanks for stopping by!

 - Subscribe to our Email Newsletter : Sign Up Now

 - Support OSTechNix : Donate Via PayPal